Giambattista Valli: Other brands

 In 2014, Valli launched Giamba, a new, younger sister ready-to-wear line, with a runway show in Milan.

 In late 2014, Valli designed a spring collection for 7 for All Mankind.

-From 2008 to 2017, Valli was Creative Director of Moncler Gamme Rouge, reimagining refined activewear design for the brand, including a focus on women’s puffer jackets.
-Immediately after, the Giambattista Valli brand launched their 2017 activewear capsule collection, including coats, puffer jackets, sweatshirts and track suits.
+From 2008 to 2017, Valli was Creative Director of Moncler Gamme Rouge, designing activewear for the brand, with a focus on women’s puffer jackets.
+Immediately after, the Giambattista Valli brand launched its 2017 activewear capsule collection, including coats, puffer jackets, sweatshirts and track suits.

 In 2019, Valli released a capsule collection for men and women with H&M, his first foray into designing menswear.

+In 2022, Valli teamed up with Moda Operandi for a line of tableware realized with artisans including Augarten Wien, a Viennese porcelain house founded in 1718.

 Recognition

-Valli is the recipient of a Star Honoree Award from Fashion Group International in 2011 in New York and Best Designer of the Year Awards from Elle China in 2013 and from Marie Claire Spain in 2015.
+Valli is the recipient of a Star Honoree Award from Fashion Group International in 2011 as well as Best Designer of the Year Awards from Elle China in 2013 and from Marie Claire Spain in 2015.
+In 2025, he was decorated as an Officer of France's Order of Arts and Letters.

 Clients

-Valli designs have been worn by actresses, models, and royalty including Sarah Jessica Parker, Sonam Kapoor, Hilary Swank, Demi Moore, Ariana Grande, Penélope Cruz, Jessica Biel, Reese Witherspoon, Naomi Campbell, Mary Kate Olsen, Doutzen Kroes, Iman, Queen Rania of Jordan, Sofia Carson Jelena Karleuša, Clotilde Courau Amal Clooney, Rihanna, Anya Taylor-Joy, Kendall Jenner and Gwyneth Paltrow.
-In 2019, he designed Charlotte Casiraghi's wedding dress.
+Valli designs have been worn by actresses, models, and royalty including Sarah Jessica Parker, Sonam Kapoor, Hilary Swank, Demi Moore, Ariana Grande, Penélope Cruz, Reese Witherspoon, Naomi Campbell, Mary Kate Olsen, Doutzen Kroes, Iman, Queen Rania of Jordan, Sofia Carson Jelena Karleuša, Clotilde Courau, Rihanna, Anya Taylor-Joy, Kendall Jenner and Gwyneth Paltrow.
+He designed wedding dresses for Jessica Biel (2012), Amal Clooney (2014), and Charlotte Casiraghi (2019).